ncarlier/dynamic-ambassador/README.md

   ncarlier/dynamic-ambassador
 ```

-On a single host you can also use `make run` to start the container.
+On a single host you can also use `make start` to start the container.
 With CoreOS you can use the provided unit file:

 ```bash